Automatic chemical design using a data-driven continuous representation of molecules: Introduction

-The goal of drug and material design is to propose novel molecules that have certain desirable properties.
+The goal of drug and material design is to identify novel molecules that have certain desirable properties.
+We view this as an optimization problem, in which we are searching for the molecules that maximize our quantitative desiderata.
 However, optimization in molecular space is extremely challenging, because the search space is large, discrete, and unstructured.
 Making and testing new compounds is costly and time consuming, and the number of potential candidates is overwhelming.
-Only about $10^8$ substances have ever been synthesized,\cite{Kim2016} whereas the range of potential drug-like molecules is estimated to be between $10^{23}$ and $10^{60}$.\cite{polischuk2013}
+Only about $10^8$ substances have ever been synthesized, \cite{Kim2016} whereas the range of potential drug-like molecules is estimated to be between $10^{23}$ and $10^{60}$.\cite{polischuk2013}

-Virtual screening can be used to speed up this search.\cite{shoichet_2004_virtual,scior2012,cheng2012,Pizza2015} Virtual libraries containing thousands to hundreds of millions of candidates can be assayed with simulations or predictions, and only the most promising leads are selected and tested experimentally.
+Virtual screening can be used to speed up this search.\cite{shoichet_2004_virtual,scior2012,cheng2012,Pizza2015} Virtual libraries containing thousands to hundreds of millions of candidates can be assayed with first-principles simulations or statistical predictions based on learned proxy models, and only the most promising leads are selected and tested experimentally.

 However, even when accurate simulations are available,\cite{schneider_2010_virtual} computational molecular design is limited by the search strategy used to explore chemical space.
-Current methods either exhaustively search through a fixed library,\cite{hachmann2011harvard,bombarelli2016} or use discrete local search methods such as genetic algorithms\cite{Virshup_2013, Rupakheti_2015, Reymond_2015, Reymond_2010,kanal_2013_efficient,oboyle_2011_computational} or similar discrete interpolation techniques.\cite{van_Deursen_2007} Although these techniques have led to useful new molecules, both approaches still face large challenges.
-Fixed libraries are monolithic, costly to explore fully and require hand-crafted rules to avoid impractical chemistries.
+Current methods either exhaustively search through a fixed library,\cite{hachmann2011harvard,bombarelli2016} or use discrete local search methods such as genetic algorithms\cite{Virshup_2013, Rupakheti_2015, Reymond_2015, Reymond_2010,kanal_2013_efficient,oboyle_2011_computational} or similar discrete interpolation techniques.\cite{van_Deursen_2007,wang2006designing,balamurugan2008exploring} Although these techniques have led to useful new molecules, these approaches still face large challenges.
+Fixed libraries are monolithic, costly to fully explore, and require hand-crafted rules to avoid impractical chemistries.
 The genetic generation of compounds requires the manual specification of heuristics for mutation and crossover rules.
-Discrete optimization methods have difficulty effectively searching large areas of chemical space because geometric cues such as gradients are not available to guide the search.
+Discrete optimization methods have difficulty effectively searching large areas of chemical space because since it is not possible guide the search with gradients.